 Although I am a new member of the raggedy mom and dingy headscarf committee, to avoid fading into the background, I am presently working on creating

 Let me start by saying that I am no relationship expert and I haven’t got a clue what makes a marriage work.
 I am just a spring chicken marriage girl who is fascinated by human behavior.
 I have, however, observed that there are many uncomfortable things that we don’t like to talk about when it comes to marriage.

-I wrote this article to explore a few unpopular marriage tips that don’t seem to be given to singles or peopel in relationships.
+I wrote this article to explore a few unpopular marriage tips that don’t seem to be given to singles.
 We often hear retarded craps like look sexy for your man so his eyes don’t wander, and buy her flowers so she doesn’t cheat on you in a garden.
 But what about the really difficult and ugly realities?

 On that note, here are 4 marriage tips that I don’t think singles hear enough…